 The Reveal: In episode six, Norma reveals that she didn't kill her husband like Dylan and some of the audience have assumed.
 Turns out Norman killed his father while he was in a trance and doesn't remember any of it.
 Norma made the death look like an accident so Norman wouldn't have to face what he'd done and moved them away to start over and officially leave his death behind them.

-Retro Universe: While the show is set in modern times (an early shot of Norman has him listening to an iPod), it does have some nuances, characteristics and feel of the 1950s and 60s.
+Retro Universe: While the show is set in modern times (an early shot of Norman has him listening to an iPod), it does have some nuances, characteristics and feel of the 1950s and 60s, particularly the fashion and cars.
+If it weren't for the technology, it could almost be any time in the last 50 years.

 Town with a Dark Secret: White Pine Bay apparently has several, even before the Bates Family moves in.
 There's certainly a reason why everyone is so well off in the small town.
 From what the audience sees, many people in the town seem to be in some illegal business ranging from drug trafficking to selling young girls as sex slaves.